shajibsikder/tabvora/README.md

 Tabvora is built local-first, on purpose:

 - ❌ No analytics
-- ❌ No advertising trackers
+- ❌ No advertising trackers or SDKs
 - ❌ No remote telemetry
 - ❌ No cloud sync
+- ❌ No user accounts or sign-in
 - ❌ No backend servers collecting your browsing data
+- ❌ No health data collection or medical profiling
 - ✅ All shortcuts, notes, settings, and optional-feature data stay in your browser's local storage unless *you* explicitly export them
+- ✅ Digital Wellbeing uses session-only storage (`chrome.storage.session`) and resets automatically when Chrome closes
+- ✅ Reminder data is temporary and automatically cleared when the browser session ends
 - ✅ Draft Recovery automatically excludes password fields, payment fields, and other sensitive inputs before anything is saved
 - ✅ Sensitive/optional features are off until you turn them on